department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/research/conversation-guide.md

 - Backup plan if they cannot figure out how to share screen:
 	- Ok, it seems like we're having trouble sharing your screen, so I'm going to share my screen with you and give you control of it.
 Does that sound ok? *[Share your screen]*.
 Can you confirm if you can see my screen? *[Give mouse control]* Can you click and see if you can move your mouse around on my screen?

 Great!
-Now that we are all set up, I will have you move on to a few tasks.
+Now that we are all set up, I will have you try a few things in the prototype.

 ## TASKS:
 ------

 As I mentioned, we will be looking at a section of the Profile on the VA.gov website that helps Veterans update their personal information - in order to determine if the information makes sense and is presented in a way that is helpful for Veterans.
-I will have you complete a few tasks that will help us understand if changes or improvements need to be made.
-As we go through these tasks, I'd like to remind you to think outloud and talk through what you are seeing and doing.
-This helps us understand more about about your experience using this prototype.
+I will have you go through a few parts of the prototype that will help us understand if changes or improvements need to be made.
+As we go through the session, I'd like to remind you to think outloud and talk through what you are seeing and doing.
+This helps us understand more about your experience using this prototype.

 Task 1: General Page Impression (Layout/Terminology) - 3 minutes